adoptium/aqa-tests/README.md

 ``` bash
 make openjdk
 ```
 This target will run all or a subset of the OpenJDK regression tests, you can add or subtract directories of tests by changing the contents of the `OpenJDK_Playlist/playlist.xml` file.
+Currently the jdk_lang group are included in the sanity target, which will be triggered off of AdoptOpenJDK merge requests automatically.

 #### extended tests
 ``` bash